GandalfsCousin/PatternAnalysis-2025/recognition/convnext_47433117/README.md

 ### Creation of Valedation Dataset

+To follow the correct training, a valedation set was made to measure the accuracy of the model during training, and be used to tweak the hyper-parameters.
+To ensure there is not data leakage, the training data was split on a patient messure, ensuring that no patients data ended up in both the valedation set and train set, boosting metrics when overfitting.
+It was chosen to only use 10% of the data as a valedation set, as the dataset was already small, loosing too many patients would ensure the model would memorise the training set, or not have enough information to train.

 ## Model Architecture

 ConvNeXt is a modern convolutional neural network that builds on standard CNNs while incorporating design principles inspired by the Swin Transformer.
 The core building block of ConvNeXt is a depthwise 7×7 convolution, which efficiently captures spatial context across a large receptive field while preserving spatial dimensions through padding.
 Additionally, the model uses GELU activations instead of ReLU and LayerNorm in place of Batch Normalization, making it more suitable for complex image classification tasks.
+[3]

 The full ConvNeXt model can be seen below: